ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/partition.md

 - Both tables must have the same structure.
 - Both tables must have the same partition key, the same order by key and the same primary key.
-- Both tables must have the same indices and projections.
 - Both tables must have the same storage policy.
+- The dest table should have at least the same definitions as the source table, and can have more projections and secondary indices(If check_table_structure_completely is set to true, both tables must have the same indices and projections).

 ## REPLACE PARTITION